google-research/vision_transformer/README.md

 # For a list of zones with GPUs refer to
 # https://cloud.google.com/compute/docs/gpus/gpu-regions-zones
 PROJECT=my-awesome-gcp-project
-VM_NAME=vit-jax-vm
+VM_NAME=vit-jax-vm-gpu
 ZONE=europe-west4-b

 # Below settings have been tested with this repository.
 You can choose other
-# combinations of images & machines, refer to the corresponding gcloud commands:
+# combinations of images & machines (e.g.), refer to the corresponding gcloud commands:
 # gcloud compute images list --project ml-images
 # gcloud compute machine-types list
 # etc.